MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/netlify/index.md

 ## How to setup

-1. In Netlify, go to site preferences and create a build hook for a site.
+1. In Netlify, go to site preferences and create a build hook for your site.
     - When you do a _POST_ request that URL, your site will build.
    - If you want, you can test the snippet by running it locally and then checking your deploys in Netlify.
 1. Copy the URL portion of the snippet you get.